 A free platform where you can exchange your skills for free stays.

-In exchange for taking care of the owner’s pets, you can stay for free at their home.
+Here you will be taking care of the owner’s pets and you can stay for free at their home.
 I have been a host and the experience has been really positive.
-There an annual fee (in my opinion worth paying) to access the platform.
+There is an annual fee (in my opinion worth paying) to access the platform.
 You can get 25% off using the code: RAF276545.
 Join here.